-Since 2008, Danfoss has maintained the company’s Ethics Handbook detailing our internal rules and requirements regarding human rights, labor rights, anti-corruption and fair competition.
-The Ethics Handbook is updated when new or revised legislation is issued and complemented by compliance manuals and online training programs for the above issues along with data privacy and export control.
+Danfoss’ Ethics Handbook incorporates our internal rules and requirements regarding human rights, labor rights, anti-corruption and fair competition.
+The handbook is updated when new or revised legislations are issued.
+It is complemented by compliance manuals and online training programs for the above issues along with data privacy and export control.

-Transparency about ethical issues is important for maintaining an ethics culture in the company.
-To track ethical behavior, Danfoss monitors the number of dismissals due to unethical behavior.
+Transparency about ethical issues is important for maintaining an ethical culture in the company.
+To track ethical behavior, Danfoss monitors and reports on the number of dismissals due to unethical behavior.

-Danfoss is committed to living up to United Nations’ Guiding Principles (UNGP) on human rights.
-The UNGP requires companies to carry out a due diligence process to identify and mitigate negative impacts on human rights.
+According to the UN Guiding Principles, companies must carry out a ‘due diligence process’ to identify and mitigate negative impact on human rights.

 Responsible supplier management